-Assessment of Soil Nutrient Status of Selected Villages of Kamareddy District In Telangana State
+Assessment of Soil Nutrient Status of Selected Villages of Kamareddy District In Telangana State, India

 Abstract

 A study to assess the nutrient status of selected villages of kamareddy district of Telangana was carried out.
 A total of 76 samples were analysed from farmers' fields, from Kardpalley, Demi Kalan and Kazhriwadi villages of Kamareddy district, Telangana.
 The study area comes under tropical climate with wide temperature ranges.
 The majority of samples recorded low organic carbon (< 0.5%), organic matter (<1.0%), and soil available nitrogen (<280 kg ha-1).
 Soil pH ranged between 6.02-8.40, 100% samples in all the villages were non-saline (< 1 dS m-1).
 Soil available nitrogen, phosphorus, and potassium ranged between 90-363 kg ha-1, 11-34 kg ha-1, and 143-664 kg ha-1, respectively.
 It is concluded that site-specific fertilizer recommendation and regular soil testing is recommended for nutrient balance during the crop growth period to prevent unnecessary application of fertilizers.
 Adequate incorporation of crop residue/organic manure improves soil organic matter content.
+Elaborate the abstract with some scientific data collected from your study

 Introduction